marcotav/supervised-machine-learning/churn/README.md

   <img src="images/model_comparison.png", width = "400">
 </p>

-If we use cross-validation as our metric, we see that the logistic regression has the best performance.
+If we use cross-validation as our metric, we see that the `KNeighborsClassifier` has the best performance.

 Now we will look at confusion matrices.
 These are obtained as follows: